 Setting these parameters to attributes containing valid information will allow the Filesystem Scanner to build internal information describing how the scanned objects should be linked together to form versions, similar to how the scanners targeting dedicated DMS can extract the native version information from there.
 This information can then be understood and processed by migration-center importers which support versioning for their respective target systems.

-To create a new Filesystem Scanner job, specify the respective adapter type in the Scanner Properties window – from the list of available adapters “Filesystem” must be selected.
-Once the adapter type has been selected, the Parameters list will be populated with the parameters specific to the selected adapter type, in this case the Filesystem adapter’s.
+To create a new Filesystem Scanner job, specify the respective adapter type in the Scanner Properties window – from the list of available connectors “Filesystem” must be selected.
+Once the adapter type has been selected, the Parameters list will be populated with the parameters specific to the selected adapter type, in this case the Filesystem connector’s.

 The Properties window of a scanner can be accessed by double-clicking a scanner in the list, or selecting the Properties button/menu item from the toolbar/context menu.